 Next configuring the VPN Connection in your on the premise VPN device, and you will see the connection is active from your firewall device.
 In our scenario, we use Paloalto Firewall to create the VPN tunnel and our Tunnel To_Azure VPN is up.

-We referred to PA KB for creating Tunnel
+PA KB for creating Tunnel

 Once VPN connectivity made from on-premise VPN device you can see the status on Virtual network gateways -> Connections option